hapax/hapax.github.io/assets/simple-physics.md

 10^{-10})^2} \text{ m} \sim 80 \text{nm}.
 $$

-So, on average an air molecule travels around $80$ nm.
+So, on average an air molecule travels around $80$ nm, about $1000$ human hairs across.
-This is the width of around $1000$ human hairs!

 ---